Esteghlal Ahvaz F.C.: 2000s

 After the Iran Pro League was established as the professional football league of Iran, Azadegan League was declared as the second-highest professional league in the Iranian football league system.
 Esteghlal Ahvaz won the 2001–02 Azadegan League season and promoted to Iran Pro League.

-Due to investment by Ali Shafizadeh, the chairman of the club between 2002 and 2006, Esteghlal Ahvaz had a good team and remained in Iran pro League.
-They grown in the following years and finished eighth in the 2003–04 Iran Pro League season and fifth one season later.
+Esteghlal Ahvaz had a good team and remained in Iran pro League.
+They finished eighth in the 2003–04 Iran Pro League season and fifth one season later.

 After they achieved only 12th place in 2005–06 Iran Pro League, Esteghlal Ahvaz finished as runners-up in the 2006–07 season.
 They continued to be an average team in seasons 2007–08 and 2008–09.

 Weak years

 Based on a weak performance during 2009–10 Iran Pro League, Esteghlal Ahvaz finished 18th and relegated to Azadegan League.
 Only one year later they relegated again due to a lot of instability in 2010–11 Azadegan League as they finished 13th.
 Esteghlal Ahvaz returned to Azadegan League in 2012.
 They won the 2011–12 Iran 2nd Division after a 4–3 win over PAS Novin Hamedan.
-Prior to this, they finished first in their group.

 Past on two average seasons, Esteghlal Ahvaz relegated again to League 2.
 They lost their Play-off match against Shahrdari Tabriz 3–3 on aggregate due to away goals.

 Promotion and relegation

-Although Esteghlal Ahvaz was relegated to League 2, they were able to play in the 2015–16 Persian Gulf Pro League.
+Although Esteghlal Ahvaz was relegated to League 2 in 2014-15 season, they were able to play in the 2015–16 Persian Gulf Pro League.
 They get the licence from Foolad Novin, which was actually promoted.
 Foolad Novin could not promote to Persian Gulf Pro League as they are the reserve side of Foolad Khuzestan.
 However the team was mismanaged and they were relegated back to the Azadegan League several games before the end of the season.

 Because of a very poor performance in the 2016–17 Azadegan League season, Esteghlal Ahvaz relegated to League 2 without winning a single match.

 Stadium

 Esteghlal Ahvaz plays their home games at the Takhti Ahvaz which has a seating capacity of 10,000.
 The stadium was opened in 1978 and is owned by the Municipality of Ahvaz.
 The stadium was renovated in 2005 and 2012.
 It is also the home venue of local rival Shahin Ahvaz.
-In the past also Esteghlal Khuzestan and Foolad played their home matches there.

 Furthermore, Esteghlal Ahvaz played two matches in the 2015–16 Persian Gulf Pro League season at Ghadir.
 They played also their Hazfi Cup match in this season there.